-- Chichen Itza: Declared one of the New Seven Wonders of the World, Chichen Itza boasts some of the best-preserved Mayan ruins and is an absolute must-see when visiting Valladolid.
+- Chichen Itza: Declared one of the New Seven Wonders of the World, this famous site boasts some of the best-preserved Mayan ruins.
+Visiting Chichen Itza is an absolute must on every Yucatan trip!

 - Izamal: Known as the Yellow City, Izamal is a small historical town where all the buildings are painted in the same shade of yellow.
 It’s a truly charming place where every corner is photo-worthy!

 - Las Coloradas: This little seaside village is famous for its unique pastel pink lakes.
 The lakes are a part of a salt production business and the reason for the pink color is a particular type of algae living in the water.

 While Las Coloradas looks absolutely stunning in the photos you find online, be aware that the lakes are not always pink – we visited them after the area had been hit by several hurricanes and heavy rains, and as a result, the lakes were grey and ugly without even a hint of pink in them.
 I recommend figuring out whether the lakes are pink before heading there.